I flew to Lisbon to get my Portuguese passport during the Covid.

 How to get around Sintra

 The castles and palaces are up in the mountains and it is very difficult to access them by foot unless you are there for a few days and love a sporting challenge.
-You can easily get there by bus.
+You can easily get around by bus, at least that’s what I did.

-I took the 7 euro bus because in one day I think it’s hard to get to more than three destinations, especially if you take a lot of pictures and stay for a few hours in each location.
+I took the 7 euro single line ticket because in one day I think it’s hard to get to more than three destinations, especially if you take a lot of pictures and stay for a few hours in each location.

 Coffee break